 Research Students Meetings

 The meetings are structured into a number of sessions, which typically run over 2 to 3 days.
-These sessions provide doctoral and postdoctoral researchers with the opportunity to discuss their research with leading academics and a select circle of colleagues, and receive tailored coaching to provide useful insights.
-The unique setting at IBFD also enables participants to build and increase their network of international contacts.
+These sessions provide doctoral and postdoctoral researchers with the opportunity to discuss their research with leading academics and a select circle of colleagues, and to receive tailored coaching to provide useful insights.
+The unique setting at IBFD also enables participants to expand their network of international contacts.

 Admission is through application.
 All interested researchers should submit a short CV and a synopsis of their research.
 Participation is free of charge, but participants are expected to arrange for their own travel and accommodation.

-See more details about the IBFD Doctoral and Postdoctoral Researchers Meeting and to download the 2018 programme.
+See more details about the IBFD Doctoral and Postdoctoral Researchers Meeting and download the 2019 programme.

 Tax Knowledge Sharing Sessions